 - 5.21.
-HDC are currently undertaking a review of the HDPF.
+HDC started a review of the HDPF in 2018.
 The Issues and Options Consultation which took place in April 2018 focussed on employment, tourism and sustainable rural development.
 More recently HDC have consulted on the Draft Local Plan for a six week period during February March 2020. - 5.22.
-As part of the Local Plan Review, HDC considered, amongst other matters, how the Council can achieve sustainable development in the more rural parts of the District.
+HDC considered, amongst other matters, how the Council can achieve sustainable development in the more rural parts of the District.
 The "unclassified" settlements of the District were revisited and "secondary settlement" boundaries, in which a small amount of infill development may be considered acceptable, were identified.
-With respect to Lower Beeding, the latest consultation has confirmed Crabtree has been designated as a secondary settlement.
+This is set out in the evidence base which has been prepared to support the local plan review undertaken in 2018-2024 which concluded with the plan's withdrawal.